sanya-nayyar/DiwaliSalesAnalysis_Python/README.md

-# Exploratory-Data-Analysis
+# Diwali_Sales_Analysis_Python
-In Python

-This is a data analysis project using python as a beginner
+This is a beginner level data analysis project using Python.